OctopusDeploy/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 You will need the step templates from Redgate to [create a database release](http://library.octopus.com/step-templates/c20b70dc-69aa-42a1-85db-6d37341b63e3/actiontemplate-redgate-create-database-release) and [deploy a database release](http://library.octopus.com/step-templates/7d18aeb8-5e69-4c91-aca4-0d71022944e8/actiontemplate-redgate-deploy-from-database-release).
 When you are browsing the step template you might notice the step template [to deploy directly from a package](http://library.octopus.com/step-templates/19f750fb-2ce8-4361-859e-2dfcdf08a952/actiontemplate-redgate-deploy-from-package).
 How the state-based functionality for SQL Change Automation Works is it will compare the state of the database stored in the NuGet package with the destination database.
 Each time it runs it creates a new set of delta scripts to apply.
 Because of that, the recommended process is:

-1) Download the database package onto the jump server.
+1) Download the database package onto the jump box.
-2) Create the delta script.
+2) Create the delta script by comparing the package on the jump box with the database on SQL Server.
 3) Review the delta script (can be skipped in dev).
-4) Run the delta script from the Jump Server on SQL Server.
+4) Run the script on SQL Server using the tentacle on the jump box.

 Using the step template to deploy from the package prevents the ability to review the scripts.